edezhic/prest/examples/todo/README.md

 Then goes the `wrap_non_htmx` middleware that wraps response bodies with the provided function for requests that weren't initiated by htmx.
 As the result if you'll go the `/` in browser it will initiate a usual `GET` request that will render the todos and wrap them into the page markup.
 However, when either the form that submit's new todos, todo checkbox or the delete button will trigger an htmx request the responses won't be wrapped and would be swapped straight into the opened page.

-Finally comes the `.run()` utility method provided by prest that: attempts to read variables from `.env` in this or parent folders, starts tracing, adds middleware to catch panics, livereload in debug or compression and request body limits in release configs, checks the `PORT` env variable or defaults to `80`, checks the `DB_PATH` variable and initializes storage files there or defaults to in-memory storage, and finally starts the multi-threaded concurrent web server which will process the requests.
+Finally comes the `.run()` utility method provided by prest that: attempts to read variables from `.env` in this or parent folders, starts tracing, adds middleware to catch panics, livereload in debug or compression and request body limits in release configs, checks the `PORT` env variable or defaults to `80`, initializes the database and finally starts the multi-threaded concurrent web server which will process the requests.

 Hurray, now the app is running and you can play around with it.
 It's already a dynamic full-stack app which can handle a bunch of use cases, but one of the core premises of prest is to provide installable native-like UX so that's what we'll add in [the next example](https://prest.blog/todo-pwa).